itzngga/Roxy/DOC.md

     // This PostgresDsn Must add when StoreMode equal to "postgres" PostgresDsn *PostgresDSN

-    // This SqliteFile Generate "ROXY.sqlDB" when it null SqliteFile string
+    // This SqliteFile Generate "ROXY.DB" when it null SqliteFile string

     // WithSqlDB wrap with sql.DB interface